Jens Söring: Further investigations and parole requests

 Jens Söring began to be eligible for parole in 2003.
 His twelfth parole request was denied at the beginning of 2017.
 A petition for an absolute pardon was filed on 22 August 2016.

 Chuck Reid, one of the original investigators of the Haysom murders, has occasionally agreed to be interviewed about the case.
 His participation in the 2016 documentary The Promise led him to take his long-standing doubts about the outcome more seriously.

+During an interview in 2016, Haysom, who usually shunned media attention, said Söring had killed her parents in a rage after learning that her mother had sexually abused her.
+Söring had contended that Haysom killed her parents on her own over the abuse, albeit she originally denied that any such abuse had occurred.
+In the same interview, Haysom said she was "profoundly ashamed" of her role in the murders of her parents and criticized Söring for maintaining his innocence.

 On 3 May 2017, Albemarle County Sheriff J. E. "Chip" Harding released a 19-page report on a months-long investigation he had conducted on this case.
 He concluded that Jens Söring is innocent and asked Governor McAuliffe to pardon him.
 On 27 September 2017, Harding held a press conference and advocated for Söring's release together with another investigator, Richard L. Hudson Jr. They also presented expert testimony of three forensic scientists who agreed that Söring's DNA did not match the blood found on the crime scene.

 On 10 October 2017, Germany's ambassador Peter Wittig and its former president Christian Wulff, amongst Söring's Counsel Steven Rosenfield and others, attended Söring's 13th parole hearing.
 Following this hearing, Wittig told the assembled media "We are deeply convinced of the innocence of Jens Söring."

 On 27 October 2017, a further press conference was held by Gail Starling Marshall, former Deputy Attorney General of Virginia, where Söring's counsel, Steven Rosenfield, announced that the University of Richmond School of Law's Institute for Actual Innocence supports Söring's pardon petition based on the DNA evidence excluding Söring.

 On 25 November 2019, Governor Ralph Northam accepted the Virginia Parole Board's recommendation to release both Haysom and Söring.
-Though neither will receive a gubernatorial pardon, both were released into the custody of US Immigration and Customs Enforcement (ICE) for deportation to their home countries of Canada and Germany.
-Both remain ineligible to reenter the United States.
+Neither received a gubernatorial pardon but were released into the custody of US Immigration and Customs Enforcement (ICE) for deportation to their home countries of Canada and Germany, respectively, and remain ineligible to reenter the United States.

 On 17 December 2019, Söring returned to Germany by landing in Frankfurt.